devcontainers/spec/proposals/secrets-support.md

 ## Proposal

-Following are the three main functional changes to the CLI to support this feature.
+A [supporting tool](https://containers.dev/supporting#tools) (ie, the [dev container CLI reference implementation](https://github.com/devcontainers/cli) should behave according to the following properties:

   1. Ability to pass secrets to commands
   2. Apply/use secrets similar to `remoteEnv`